saturn-xiv/tipitaka-pali-reader/README.md

 The Tipitaka Pali Projector will be overhauled and rewritten with the tpp used as a functional requirement model and partial design.
 Many things will be redesigned from the base upwards.
 The new TPP will be referred to as TPP2 and perhaps renamed to TUPR

+# New Road Map
+* 1.)
+Dictionary History and management items
+* 2.)
+Search History and management of items
+* 3.)
+Change management of recent and notes to be multiselect and more standard
+* 4.)
+FIrebase for personal settings (recent, dictionary, search, and notes history
+* 5.)
+Fuzzy search (need to improve search like TPP)  switch to ignore and find all combinations of diacritical marks.  samanera will find the right word (sāmaṇera)
+* 6.)
+Fuzzy Dictionary lookup  samanera will find (sāmaṇera)
+* 7.)
+Quick jump
+* 8.)
+Right click word "To search"
+* 9.)
+Include 2 or 3 dpd features
+* 10.) use expanded widgets with html for dictionary instead of raw html
+* 11.)
+Import the MAT tables and have true MAT path by MM Paranum
+* 12.)
+Put extra books as a basket.. use db instead of hardcode
+* 13.)
+Add chanting book Theragatha, Therigatha, DhpA (english), JaA (english)  to downloads
+* 14.)
+System menu so that if anki is installed, we can see it on system menu?
+* 15.)
+Deep links.. add system menu to have TPR work
+* 16.)
+Better dictionary lookup vaharatiiti vaharatii'ti
+* 17.)
+Fix highlight (click to dict) highlights all words
+* 18.)
+Have TOC pop up before open book
+* 19.)
+Have TPR remember last place for each book and go there on open.
+* 20.)
+Include word count on dictionary
+* 21.)
+Include search button on dictionary.
+* 22.)
+Keyboard shortcuts
+* 23.) sticky highlights as bookmarks.. like kindle
+* 24.) search in page

+Old Road Map below:

 # Phase 1:
 Decide on a new name:  Tipitaka Pali Reader